-Proto-CouplerTM Operation
+Proto-Coupler[TM] Operation

-This Engine is equipped with one or more coil-wound Proto-Couplers for remote uncoupling action.
-Because Proto-Couplers are controlled through the Proto-Sound® 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
+This locomotive tender is equipped with a coil-wound Proto-Coupler for remote uncoupling action.
+Because Proto-Couplers are controlled through the Proto-Sound[®] 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
 You can fire a coupler from neutral or while in motion.
 Use the code shown below (and in the chart on p.
-25) to fire the coupler(s).
+21) to fire the coupler(s).